Kearney to retire after Barbarians game

 Last updated on .From the section Irish Rugby

-Former Ireland and Leinster full-back Rob Kearney has confirmed he will retire after lining out for the Barbarians on Saturday.
+Former Ireland and Leinster full-back Rob Kearney has confirmed he will retire after lining up for the Barbarians on Saturday.

-Kearney, 35, won 95 Ireland caps and spent 15 years at Leinster, but is now preparing to bring the curtain down on a trophy-laden career.
+Ireland's most decorated player won 95 caps for his country and spent 15 years at Leinster, but is now preparing to end his trophy-laden career.

-The Louth native also had a spell with Australian side Western Force, leaving the club in the summer.
+Louth-born Kearney, 35, also had a spell with Australian side Western Force, leaving the club in the summer.

 The Barbarians face Samoa at Twickenham on Saturday.